by-network/sz-iptools/README.md

 #### SzIPCalculator.isIPv4(string, callback)
 Evaluate if the string passed is a valid IPv4 address.

 *string* (string) IP address to evaluate.
 Must to be a string, can contain netmask, cidr prefix or not.

 *callback* (function) Function executed as callback.
-Arguments (err, boolean)
+Arguments (err, boolean).

-Examples:
 ```javascript
 SzIpValidation.isIPv4('192.168.1.1', (err, isValidIp) => {
   if (err) return console.error(err)